Hemdi2004/single-price-grid-component-/README.md

 # single-price-grid-component
-This my solution of a challenge from Frontend Mentor
+This is my solution of a challenge from Frontend Mentor